 Is Lululemon Shifting Toward Sustainable Manufacturing?

-Lululemon has long been known for its premium yoga wear and sleek performance fabrics.
+Lululemon has long been known for premium yoga wear and high-performance fabrics.
+But in recent years, consumers have increasingly asked:

-But in recent years, more consumers are asking — is Lululemon becoming truly sustainable, or is it just green marketing?
+Is Lululemon becoming truly sustainable — or is it just green marketing?

 Table of Contents